Apsara Reddy: Career

-Reddy has had a television show in Tamil Nadu.
 She has also worked at the Indian Consulate in Melbourne as a media adviser to the Consulate General, Dr. T.J.
 Rao.

 Reddy also worked briefly with UNICEF to launch a health campaign across Tamil Nadu.

 Starting in 2013, she hosted a Tamil show Natpudan Apsara which aired on Thanthi TV.

 She has also spoken at various high-profile platforms including the European Parliament Session in Madrid, The World Pride Summit, UNICEF and top institutions like Goldman Sachs, NASSCOM INDIA and even at Princeton University.